magnus919/magnus919/compass.md

 ### What motivates you/makes you tick?

 Finding, exploring, and nurturing hidden potential.
 Both in myself and in others.
 And, taken in meta, the hidden potential of groups of people.
+It's probably fair to say that I was always curious about a lot of things.
+But this took a bit more direction when I found out late in life that I am Autistic.
+Now a lot of the direction is figuring out how to be a better human being, and to help others to do the same.

+At work I've become a bit of an organization "fixer".
+That is to say, I'm drawn to dysfunction.
+I roll up my sleeves, so to speak, and start cleaning up the dysfunctional bits so they can run more effectively.
+Partly this is addressing team culture and processes.
+And partly this is working with individuals on the team to help them to feel more engaged with their careers again and the work they are doing.
+Seeing dejected, disengaged people find their spark again brings me a lot of joy.

 ### What do you want to achieve personally in the next decade?

 I know I have a lot of stories in me, but I've been struggling with finding the attention span to finish writing *one* (vs. finding it easy to start *many*).
 I like to write, and I think I'm not bad at it.
 I'd like to do something more substantial with that.

+My children will be grown and off to school (or to start their adult lives).
+I'm looking forward to traveling the world more often with my partner.
+I wandered a good bit as a child, and I still like to do that, just on a global scale.

 ### What do you want to achieve professionally in the next decade?